invaded East Prussia - The Russian offensive

 With the British Baltic Squadron blockading the

-(some accounts say the 9th) 'L-55' was in
+On the 4th (some accounts say the 9th) 'L-55' was in

-sister boat L.27, Navy Photos).
+- sister boat L.27, Navy Photos).

 16th/17th June -

-cruiser 'OLEG' (1904, 6,600t,
+Bolshevik light cruiser 'OLEG' (1904, 6,600t,

 16-5.1in).
-British light forces based on the
+British light forces based on the north side

 attack Kronstadt.
 Evading the protecting destroyer

 screen, coastal motor boat 'CMB-4' (Lt Agar) armed with

 Augustine Agar RN was awarded the Victoria Cross.

 3rd July - British